You are here

-Access to the Lab for Spring 2021 semester is not available - no walk-in service is allowed.
-The Lab will be offering printing and scanning services using a service bureau model for Spring 2021 semester.
-The service bureau model allows students, faculty and staff to submit digital files (through the WePrint Request Form), or drop off materials to be scanned, which will be printed/scanned by Technology staff members.
-Printed output and original materials for scanning will be returned or dropped to community members using a locker in the Design and Media Center or via curbside pickup.
+The 3rd Floor Print Lab (T300) is Open for the Fall 2021 semester.
+The Lab will be offering printing and scanning services either in person or using a service bureau model.
+The service bureau model allows students, faculty and staff to submit digital files (through the WePrint Request Form), or drop off materials to be scanned, which will be printed/scanned by MassArt Students.
+Printed output and original materials for scanning will be returned or dropped to community members using a locker in the Design and Media Center.
 Digital scans will be made available via a Google Drive share.
-Materials dropped off for scanning will be quarantined for three (3) days before they can be physically scanned, to allow for decontamination.

 For other tools and resources, please view our Universal Tools.

 The Lab is located primarily on the 3rd and 7th floors of Tower Building.
 The Lab involves interdisciplinary studio environments available to students in all departments.
 These computer labs are frequently used as classroom spaces as well.